wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 Redirection](https://docs.djangoproject.com/en/1.9/ref/request-response/#django.http.HttpResponseRedirect),
 to learn more.

 Finally, we use another Django  method called `reverse` to obtain the URL of the rango application.
 This looks up the URL patterns in `urls.py` to find the one called `'index'` and substitutes in the corresponding pattern.
-This means that if we change the URL mapping our code wont break.
+This means that if we change the URL mapping our code won't break.

 All of these functions and classes are provided by Django, and as such